Fearing for pheasants

-Jacob Notermann Spring pheasant numbers are up significantly from last year.
+Spring pheasant numbers are up significantly from last year.

 While this might be good news for hunters, there are concerns for the health of the birds.